TomeMD/CPUPowerWatcher/README.md

                                 --spark-data-dir  Directory to store Spark temporary files and Spark Smusket input.
                                                   Input must be a FASTQ file named "input.fastq".

-                              stress-system       Run stress tests using stress-system tool with different sets of cores.
+                              stress-system       Run stress tests using stress-system tool and different core distributions.
+In addition, the tool can follow different patterns to gradually use all cores from core distribution.
 Options:
                                 --stressors              Comma-separated list of stressors to run with stress-system.
                                                          [Default: cpu]
+                                --stress-pattern         Pattern followed to get groups of cores from the core distribution.
-                                --stress-time            Time (in seconds) under stress for each set of cores.
+                                                         Patterns: stairs-up, stairs-down or zigzag [Default: stairs-up] --stress-time            Time (in seconds) under stress for each group of cores.
                                                          [Default: 120]
-                                --stress-load-types      Comma-separated list of types of load to stress the CPU.
+                                --idle-time              Time (in seconds) to keep the CPU idle between one group of cores and the next one.
+[Default: 20] --stress-load-types      Comma-separated list of types of load to stress the CPU.
                                                          Used together with CPU stressor.
 [Default: all] --stress-extra-options   Comma-separated list of other stress-ng options specified